|U Mecenase is a traditional Czech restaurant with plenty of ambience, serving good food at reasonable prices.|

-U Mecenase is one of the oldest restaurants in Prague, its origins date to the 16th century.
+U Mecenase is one of the oldest restaurants in Prague, its origins dating back to the 16th century.
 Jan Mydlar, the famous Prague executioner, was a customer in the 1620s!
 And the 13th century Lesser Town wall is still visible in the gothic cellars below.

-U Mecenase is in the heart of the Lesser Town, a few minutes walk from Charles Bridge.
-It is however slightly off the beaten track, so not a restaurant you easily stumble upon.
+U Mecenase is situated along one side of the Lesser Town Square in the heart of the Lesser Town, just a few minutes walk from Charles Bridge.

-The restaurant has been tastefully refurbished, raising the dining experience to meet today's expectations, while retaining the best aspects of the original, such as the vaulted ceilings and historic doors.
+The restaurant has been tastefully refurbished, raising the dining experience to meet today's expectations whilst retaining the best aspects of the original building, such as the vaulted ceilings and historic doors.

 Murals on the walls depict scenes from the middle ages, including one of the aforementioned executioner.

 The menu comprises mostly Czech cuisine, peppered with a few international dishes.
-Choices range from wild boar ragout and beer goulash to grilled duck, venison sausages and beef rib eye steak.
-For a real Czech dish, try "Svickova" or the slow roasted pork knuckle with gherkins, mustard and horseradish.
+Choices include beer beef goulash, grilled duck, venison sausages and beef rib eye steak.
+And for a real Czech dish, try "Svickova" or slow roasted pork knuckle with gherkins, mustard and horseradish.

 Top your meal off with an apple and plum strudel or a chocolate mousse.

-To accompany your meal, there are carefully selected wines from Moravia, the major wine-producing region of the Czech Republic, as well as from several other European countries.
+The wine list offers carefully selected wines from Moravia, the major wine-producing region of the Czech Republic, as well as from other European countries.

-Alternatively, the beer from the pump is fresh and lively, with a choice of light or dark ale.
+Alternatively, the beer from the pump is always fresh and lively, with both light and dark ale on tap.